1.3 Install and Introduce Thonny IDE¶

-Before you can start to program Pico with MicroPython, you need an integrated development environment (IDE), here we recommend Thonny.
-Thonny comes with Python 3.7 built in, just one simple installer is needed and you’re ready to learn programming.
+To program Pico with MicroPython, you need an integrated development environment (IDE), here we recommend Thonny.
+Python 3.7 is pre-installed in Thonny, so all you need to do is install it.

-You can download it by visiting the Thonny website: https://thonny.org/.
-Once open the page, you will see a light gray box in the upper right corner, click on the link that applies to your operating system.
+You can download it from the Thonny website: https://thonny.org/.
+If you open the page, you will see a light gray box in the upper right corner, click on the link that applies to your operating system.

-A: The menu bar that contains the file New, Save, Edit, View, Run, Debug, etc.
+A: The menu bar containing New, Save, Edit, View, Run, Debug, etc.

 B: This paper icon allows you to create a new file.

 D: Click on the floppy disk icon to save the code.
-Similarly, you can choose whether to save the code to your computer or to the Raspberry Pi Pico.
+You can also choose whether to save the code to your computer or the Raspberry Pi Pico.

 E: The play icon allows you to run the code.
-If you have not saved the code, save the code before it can run.
+Before running the code, save it if you have not already done so.

 F: The Debug icon allows you to debug your code.
-Inevitably, you will encounter errors when writing code.
-Errors can take many forms, sometimes using incorrect syntax, sometimes incorrect logic.
+When writing code, you will inevitably encounter errors.
+There are many forms of errors, including incorrect syntax and logical errors.
 Debugging is the tool for finding and investigating errors.

-The Debug tool cannot be used when MicroPython (Raspberry Pi Pico) is selected as the interpreter.
+When MicroPython (Raspberry Pi Pico) is selected as the interpreter, the Debug tool cannot be used.

-If you want to debug your code, you need to select the interpreter as the default interpreter and save as to your computer after debugging.
+To debug your code, select the interpreter as the default interpreter and save it to your computer after debugging.